DHRI-Curriculum/DHRIFT/workshops/git.md

 We'll be typing our markdown into this file in the Visual Studio Code window.
 At any time, you can save your file by hitting <kbd>control</kbd> + <kbd>s</kbd> on Windows or <kbd>⌘</kbd> + <kbd>s</kbd> on macOS.
 Alternatively, you can click the `File` menu on the top right, then select `Save` from the dropdown menu.

 Saving frequently is advised.
-When we get to the version contol functionality of Git, only changes that are saved will be preserved when a version is created.
+When we get to the version control functionality of Git, only changes that are saved will be preserved when a version is created.

 # Creating Syllabus Content Using Markdown